zekitow/rails-api-and-angularjs/README.md

     rails s -p 3000

 Now you enviorement is read to use and you can find all hotels at: * http://localhost:3000/api/hotels *

-# Questions ?

-Please, get in touch by e-mail at zeca@digup.io or by Skype (zekitow).